rozensoftware/rozdungen/README.md

 ## Brief

 Rozdungenlib is a library for generating simple dungeons.
 Chambers are filled with items, monsters and other data you can use for building your own dungeon.
-Two generation modes are available:
+Below are generation type modes:

 ```
 DungeonType::Basement, DungeonType::Grid and DungeonType::SeparateRooms.